Skip to main content

 A home funeral is one in which the family cares for and keeps the body at home for viewing and ceremony, rather than using a funeral home's facilities.
 Families may handle some or all arrangements themselves, within what their state's laws allow.

-In a home funeral, relatives may wash and dress the body, hold a vigil, and arrange transport, often with guidance from a home-funeral guide or hospice.
-Refrigeration or cooling can be used in place of embalming for a short period.
+In a home funeral, relatives may wash and dress the body, hold a vigil, and arrange transport, often with guidance from a home-funeral guide, a death doula, or hospice.
+The practice draws on traditions that predate the modern funeral industry, and families often choose it for its intimacy, lower cost, and the chance to grieve at their own pace.

-How much a family may legally do without a licensed funeral director varies by state — a few states require a funeral director's involvement for certain steps such as filing paperwork or transporting the body.
+How much a family may legally do without a licensed funeral director varies by state.
+Most states permit families to care for their own dead, but a few require a funeral director's involvement for specific steps, such as signing or filing the death certificate or transporting the body.
+Checking your state's rules before relying on a home funeral avoids surprises.

 See also